-Consideration of renewal of the Agreement between CareerSource Broward (CSBD) and Anthony Brunson, PA, at a fee of \$33,000 for the conduct of the Fiscal Year 20 - 21 audit.
+Consideration of renewal of the Agreement between CareerSource Broward (CSBD) and Anthony Brunson, PA, at a fee of \$33,000 for the conduct of the Fiscal Year 20-21 audit.
 Staff was satisfied with their services last year.
 This will be the third of four renewals under their contract.
-Approved at the 7/12 Audit and Executive Committee meetings.
+As the Audit Committee meets directly prior to the meeting the recommendations will be presented at the meeting.